Christ Church, Hyderabad

-CSI-Christ Church (Hyderabad) is one of the earliest Churches in Hyderabad, Telangana, India.
+The CSI Christ Church is one of the earliest Churches in Hyderabad, Telangana, India.
 The church is situated in Ramkote locality of the twin cities Hyderabad and Secunderabad and 24 km away from the Rajiv Gandhi International Airport Shamshabad.
 For Church administrative purposes, it falls under the ecclesiastical jurisdiction of the Diocese of Medak and caters to a diverse Tamil-speaking congregation of about 500 members.
 The church was consecrated and dedicated in 1869, and is the oldest Tamil Church in Hyderabad.

 History

 Foundation

 Prior to 1869, Tamil-speaking Christians from the Hyderabad area travelled all the way to St. Thomas's church in Secunderabad with their families in bullock-carts to worship in Tamil, which proved to be a hardship and inconvenience.
 In 1867, the Nizams' Government, with Prime Minister Sir Salar Jung, donated a small parcel of land with sufficient donations to construct a church.
 The foundation stone was laid by the wife of Major General Grant, commanding subsidiary forces of Secunderabad in 1867 after an impressive address by Sir Richard Temple.
 In two years' time, Christ Church was constructed, and dedicated in 1869 on Christmas Eve by the Rt.
 Rev. Frederic Gell, Bishop of Madras Diocese.